ten-protocol/go-ten/design/ux/sequencer_timestamp.md

 ### Estimate gas

-The gas estimation should ignore the time window.
+The gas estimation will not check the time window against the current clock.

 ### Tx is submitted to the TEN Gateway